Tuesday, 28 April 2026 15:36

 SEA-PLM Country Planning Meeting at Cambodia, Lao PDR, Philippines, Viet Nam SEA-PLM Country Planning Meeting at Cambodia, Lao PDR, Philippines, Viet Nam

-Bangkok, March 2026 - A series of SEA-PLM country planning meetings and National Steering Committee meetings in Cambodia, Lao PDR, the Philippines, and Viet Nam brought ministries, technical teams, and partners together to examine the 2024 results, reflect on Initiative 2, and map out what needs to happen next to strengthen foundational learning across the region.
+Bangkok, March 2026 - A series of SEA-PLM country planning meetings and National Steering Committee meetings in Cambodia, Lao PDR, the Philippines, and Viet Nam brought ministries, technical teams, and partners together to examine the 2024 results, reflect on SEA-PLM Initiative 2, and map out what needs to happen next to strengthen foundational learning across the region.
+Initiative 2: Evidence-to-Policy linkages is SEA-PLM's new programme strategy in supporting countries to translate SEA-PLM evidence into meaningful actions through policy dialogues, research, capacity development, and effective interventions.

 SEA-PLM Country Planning VietNam SEA-PLM Country Planning Cambodia